Abdulrahman21C/Abdulrahman21C/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Full-stack%20web%20developer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 🏢 I'm a Software Engineer and Technical Community Manager at Almadrsa
+- 🏢 I'm a Fronend Developer at Click68
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.
+- 💬 Ask me about my experience with JavaScript, ReactJS, or anything related to web development.
-- ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
+- ⚡ Fun Fact: I'm a tea enthusiast and my perfect day would start with a cup of tea.
 - 👨‍💻 Check out my portfolio at https://yousefdergham.netlify.app/ to see some of the projects I've worked on.